How to Be a Mobile-First Company?

 By expanding your portfolio with more customer-facing mobile products, you increase your likelihood of success.
 The more facets of your business digitized, the better.
 By introducing new products from time to time, you keep existing customers engaged and grow your customer base.

 A pivotal issue to consider when building your mobile apps is the tech stack.
 While cross-platform development seems like a good option, it might not always be able to deliver the performance and user experience customer-facing apps require.
-Thus, you should go with an iOS/Android native or choose Xamarin cross-platform development.
+Thus, you should go with an Android/iOS native development or choose Xamarin.

 5. Adopt new customer service channels